United Methodist Church Announces Proposal to Split Over Gay Marriage

 Local churches would be able to choose whether they want to stay in the United Methodist Church or join a new denomination.
 Those decisions must be made by the end of 2024, according to the proposal, and any church moving to another Methodist denomination would maintain its assets and liabilities.

-The question of whether or not to allow LGBTQ marriage and clergy has existed almost since the founding of the United Methodist Church in 1968, says Rev. Keith Boyette, president of the Wesleyan Covenant Association, who signed the protocol representing traditionalist views.
+The question of whether to allow LGBTQ marriage and clergy has existed almost since the founding of the United Methodist Church in 1968, says the Rev. Keith Boyette, president of the Wesleyan Covenant Association, who signed the protocol representing traditionalist views.

 "Every other mainline denomination in the United States has faced this conflict," says Boyette.
 "This agreement models how a conflict can be addressed in an amicable way."
-He said the separation was bittersweet for him, but that each faction can now move forward "unhindered by the other."
+He said that the separation was bittersweet for him, but that each faction can now move forward "unhindered by the other."

 The conflict came to a head last February at a special session of the church's general conference, when 53% of church leaders in attendance voted to uphold the ban on same-sex marriage and clergy.
-Leaders at that conference also introduced tougher measures against clergy who officiate same sex marriage: a one-year suspension for the first offense and removal from the clergy after that.
-Those measures were set to go into effect on Jan.
+Leaders at that conference also introduced tougher measures against clergy who officiate at same-sex marriages.
+The measures included a one-year suspension for the first offense and removal from the clergy after that and were set to go into effect on Jan.
 1, 2020.

 The vote and measures introduced at that conference signaled a growing divide between Methodists in the United States and those in less-developed, more socially conservative countries, particularly in Africa and Asia.
 In the U.S., 60% of United Methodist members say homosexuality should be accepted, according to a 2014 survey by the Pew Research Center.

 "In the congregation I serve, they're delighted that I was appointed to be their pastor.
-They would describe it as an answer to prayer," says Rev. David Meredith, a pastor at the Clifton United Methodist Church in Cincinnati, Ohio.
+They would describe it as an answer to prayer," says the Rev. David Meredith, a pastor at the Clifton United Methodist Church in Cincinnati.
 Meredith is gay and has been married since 2016.

-Meredith, who signed the protocol representing progressive groups, says he is under complaint from the church for marrying a man, but that his immediate supervisors and his congregation are happy to have him continue to serve as pastor.
+Meredith, who signed the protocol representing progressive groups, says that he is under complaint from the church for marrying a man, but that his immediate supervisors and his congregation are happy to have him continue to serve as pastor.
 The protocol immediately puts into effect an abeyance, which means that complaint goes "into a drawer where it can collect dust."

 "When my husband and I made it legal, suddenly they had this piece of evidence — my marriage license — to get me," Meredith says.
 "The United Methodist Church post-separation will be a place where the injury and the harm of LGBTQ clergy and of LGBTQ couples, their families, their congregations, their communities, will be removed.
 Part of that begins immediately."